 If designing your own mounting solution, note that due to these lasers' heat loads, we recommend that they be mounted in a thermally conductive housing to prevent heat buildup.
-Our ICLs feature low heat loads of up to 2.5 W, while heat loads for Fabry-Perot QCLs can be up to 18 W (see the Handling tab for additional information).
+Heat loads for Fabry-Perot QCLs can be up to 18 W (see the Handling tab for additional information).